bazelbuild/bazel-website/designs/_posts/2017-07-13-improved-command-line-reporting.md

    or `--flag=val` form, the different accepted boolean forms, `--nobool_flag`, `--bool_flag=0`, `--bool_flag=false`, `--bool_flag=no` that are all
    semantically the same, and some flags have a long and short form (such as --keep_going and -k).
+For command line reporting in the BuildEventProtocol (BEP, see the proto definition in
+   //src/main/java/com/google/devtools/build/lib/buildeventstream/proto/build_event_stream.proto,
-For command line reporting in BEP, I think a canonical version is best, so that all flags set to false use the same syntax.
+   for context.
+There is no command line field yet,) I think a canonical version is best, so that all flags set to false use the same syntax.

     +  Which canonical version, you ask?
 I think `--flag=val`, `--nobool` and the longform `--keep_going` are the easiest to read.